Ken Olsen: Digital Equipment Corporation

 In 1957, Olsen and an MIT colleague, Harlan Anderson, decided to start their own firm.
 They approached American Research and Development Corporation, an early venture capital firm, which had been founded by Georges Doriot, and founded Digital Equipment Corporation (DEC) after receiving $70,000 for a 70% share.
 In the 1960s, Olsen received patents for a saturable switch, a diode transformer gate circuit, an improved version of magnetic-core memory, and the line printer buffer.
-(Note that MIT professor Jay W. Forrester is generally credited with inventing the first practical magnetic-core memory).
+(The MIT professor Jay W. Forrester is generally credited with inventing the first practical magnetic-core memory).

 Olsen was known throughout his career for his management style and his fostering of engineering innovation.
 Olsen's valuing of innovation and technical excellence spawned and popularized techniques such as engineering matrix management, that are broadly employed today throughout many industries.
 Olsen valued humility, driving an economy car and keeping a simple office in an old mill building.
 He also was an accomplished pilot and flew his own plane.

 In 1977, referring to computers used in home automation at the dawn of the home computer era, Olsen is quoted as saying "There is no reason for any individual to have a computer in his home."
 Olsen admitted to making the remark, even though he says his words were taken out of context and he was referring to computers set up to control houses, not PCs.
-According to Snopes.com, "the out-of-context misinterpretation of Olsen’s comments is considered much more amusing and entertaining than what he really meant, so that is the version that has been promulgated for decades now".
+According to Snopes.com, "the out-of-context misinterpretation of Olsen's comments is considered much more amusing and entertaining than what he really meant, so that is the version that has been promulgated for decades now".

 In 1986, Fortune Magazine named Olsen "America's most successful entrepreneur", and the same year he received the IEEE Engineering Leadership Recognition Award.
 Olsen was the subject of a 1988 biography, The Ultimate Entrepreneur: The Story of Ken Olsen and Digital Equipment Corporation written by Glenn Rifkin and George Harrar.

 In 1993, the Institute of Electrical and Electronics Engineers awarded Olsen their IEEE Founders Medal.

 He was inducted as a Fellow of the Computer History Museum in 1996.
 He was awarded the Vermilye Medal in 1980.
 He was inducted as an Honorary Member of UPE (the International Honor Society for the Computing and Information Sciences) on October 8, 1975.

 In 2011, he was listed at #6 on the MIT150 list of the top 150 innovators and ideas from MIT for his work on the minicomputer.